Contents and relevance of the study program

 All this must be done while giving attention to and with respect for the patient¿s preferences and need for information and shared decision-making.
 Furthermore, the student must be able to:

 · Contribute to handling health problems for individuals and populations by means of cooperation with local resources when this is relevant and practical in obstetrics, gynecology, and pediatric departments, and the acute ambulatory care services (working with preventive and health-promoting factors).

 · Develop competencies relevant to a physician¿s activities, such as clinical practice, health-promotional work, research, supervision of patients, students and others (working with life-long learning).

 Integrated in the teaching is safety education for the student him- or herself and others.
 This encompasses safety at all clinical departments (operating theater, medical ambulatories, etc.) in addition to hygiene, data- and patient-safety.
 Practical teaching and education in relevant laws and regulations are also included.
 For placements abroad special information is provided.

-A 4 hour written exam wil be held at the end of the semester.
+A 3 hour written exam will be held at the end of the semester.

 The students will receive evaluations throughout the semester as they participate in the skills lab, case groups, and different practical parts of the teaching program, with a view to helping them focus their learning efforts.

-Should the exam not be passed, or not taken due to illness documented by a physician, there will be an opportunity to take a continuation exam.
+Should the exam not be passed, or not taken due to illness documented by a physician, there will be an opportunity to take a re-sit exam.